T1m3M/T1m3M.github.io/_posts/2021-07-18-cybertalents-scholarship-re-ctf.md

 The value `0x9E3779B9` usually is the delta for the TEA cipher but the sum increment falls between 2 increments here so it's the updated version [XTEA](https://en.wikipedia.org/wiki/XTEA){target="_blank"}

-I had the encrypted values (from the MOVes instructions above) and the key and the algorithm and the constant number `32` which is the number of rounds, the decryption script is the next step but before that I rearranged the key to be of 4 blocks each of size 4 bytes in little-endian (that's how XTEA works)
+I had the encrypted values (from the MOVes instructions above) and the key and the algorithm and the constant number `32` which is the number of rounds, the decryption C++ script is the next step but before that I rearranged the key to be of 4 blocks each of size 4 bytes in little-endian (that's how XTEA works)

 ```c++
 #include <iostream>